 A man who saw Kevin jump of the bridge saw what it was:

-It wasn’t a shark, it was a Sea lion.
+It was not a shark; it was a Sealion.

-And it didn’t bite him, it got underneath him and nudged him to the surface every time he submerged into the water.
+And it did not bite him, it got underneath him and nudged him to the surface every time he submerged into the water.

 Saving his life over and over again.

-For much of the time since that day 18 years ago, Kevin Hines inspired millions of people to get help.
+For much of the time, since that day 18 years ago, Kevin has inspired millions of people to get help.
 He even fought to get a safety net constructed under the bridge to deter people from jumping.

-Ever heard the saying ‘Just trust your gut?’
-I believe there isn’t a lick of wisdom in this aphorism.
+Ever heard the saying ‘Just trust your gut’?
+I believe there is not a lick of wisdom in this aphorism.

-If I’ve learned anything in my time struggling with depression it is that for me personally, a healthy dose of distrust for my own thoughts and beliefs is a necessity.
+If I have learned anything in my time struggling with depression, it is that for me personally, a healthy dose of distrust for my own thoughts and beliefs is a necessity.

 Kevin’s voices whispered to him over and over again that his agony will never stop, that nobody will ever care for him.